ot4i/ace-maven-plugin/README.md

 The plugin also contains a 'pom.xml'.
 Ensure to update the repository server url and other values appropriate to environment before building the plugin.

 ## Steps to build the plugin
 Below are the steps to build the plugin.
-The provided instructions have been tested in Linux (Ubuntu 18.04).
+The provided instructions have been tested in Linux (Ubuntu 18.04) with Nexus repository.
+You can make necessary changes if using a different repository server.

 ### 1) Install maven on build server
 Ensure that you have JDK8 installed